pga03/first-discovery-native-host/README.md

 #####USB Drive Path
 This assumes a USB key will be mounted at the `E:\ drive`.
 Edit python-host and set the paths for you use as needed.
-You might need to edit this if you have additonal disc drives, disks, or network drives mapped on your machine.
+You might need to edit this if you have additional disc drives, disks, or network drives mapped on your machine.